 “The first look tells us nothing because the engine has been running.
 Instead, after wiping the dipstick the first time, push the dipstick all the way back down into the engine, and pull it back out,” says Thompson.

 Not all dipsticks are made or read the same.
 Thompson advises checking your vehicle’s owner’s manual to see how the dipstick in your vehicle depicts an acceptable oil level.

 INSPECT LIGHTS AND WIPER BLADES AT HOME

 Wiper blades should also be inspected.
-Thompson recommends lifting the blade to its upright resting position and feeling the blade for a smooth edge.
-Afterward, put the blade back against the windshield and make sure that the entire blade makes contact with the glass.
+Thompson recommends lifting up the blade to its upright resting position and feeling the blade for a smooth edge.
+Afterwards, put the blade back against the windshield and make sure that the entire blade makes contact with the glass.
 Replacing wiper blades is a minor expense that can provide improved vision during any inclement weather you may encounter.

 WHAT A PROFESSIONAL SHOULD INSPECT ON YOUR VEHICLE

 Brake inspections before a road trip are better left to a professional.
 According to Thompson, a Car Care professional can provide you with a visual and road brake inspection.
 Thompson and his staff use a brake pad inspection tool that uses a red, yellow, and green color coding to advise on the remaining life and thickness of a vehicle’s brake pad.

 “We start to recommend brake pad replacement at two, three, or four millimeters,” advises Thompson.